 We can address evaluative bias in our psychometrics by not going with the traditional statistical approaches and by measuring both ends of the Big5 polarities both positively and constructively.
 Measuring both ends is very important as averages are not always very useful.
 If you stick your head in the oven and your feet in the freezer, on average you’ll be comfortable!

-For example, we measure extroversion both positively and constructively, as well as in an overplayed exaggerated form.
+For example, we measure Extraversion both positively and constructively, as well as in an overplayed exaggerated form.
 So, you could be chatty and friendly, but you could also be a bit steamrolling at times.
-It’s the same for introversion.
-We like to measure introversion in a very positive way – you listen first before you speak – and then we could measure it in a not so helpful form, you know maybe I’m a little bit passive and don’t speak up enough and so on.
+It’s the same for Introversion.
+We like to measure Introversion in a very positive way – you listen first before you speak – and then we could measure it in a not so helpful form, you know maybe I’m a little bit passive and don’t speak up enough and so on.
 So, we’re trying to address some of the bias issues that are present in many psychometrics because of the statistical techniques that have been employed.